DevExpress/testcafe/docs/articles/documentation/guides/advanced-guides/speed-up-test-execution.md

 For more information on concurrency, read [Run Tests Concurrently](../../guides/basic-guides/run-tests.md#run-tests-concurrently).

-## Run Tests in a Performant Environment

-Test in an environment with performance headroom.
-Lack of resources may increase the time browsers take to initialize, connect to TestCafe, and load the tested application.
-If you have to test in a low-resource environment, [run tests in headless browsers](#run-tests-in-headless-browsers).

 ## Run Tests in Headless Browsers

 Headless browsers take less time to initialize because they do not have a GUI.
 They also enable you to run tests in containers and other environments without graphic capabilities.